 Who doesn’t love food and fashion?
 Cheetos and Forever 21 collaborated to create a line of apparel, accessories, and swimwear featuring the Cheetos logo and Chester Cheetah.
 This fiery collection was fairly priced with the most expensive item being $30!
 Thanks to this partnership, dressing like your favorite cheesy snack has never been easier.

-Key takeaway: Lego and Stranger Things fans alike raved about this set, doubling the reach of the product.
-The Lego set is rated for ages 16+, making the target audience teens and young adults.
+LEGO and Stranger Things fans alike raved about this set, doubling the reach of the product.
+The LEGO set is rated for ages 16+, making the target audience teens and young adults.
 It is estimated that 31% of people between the ages of 18 and 29 watched every episode of Stranger Things.
-The T.V. show entering the toy industry with increases the audience for Lego to include older adults too.
-This collaboration was essential to increasing the exposure for both brands and brought together the two audiences of Lego and Stranger Things.
+The T.V. show entering the toy industry with increases the audience for LEGO to include older adults too.
+This partnership was essential to increasing the exposure for both brands and brought together the two audiences of LEGO and Stranger Things.

-Key Takeaway: There are few things better than rivals coming together for the benefit of the greater good.
-In this situation, Burger King showed its charitable selflessness, and McDonald’s raised more money as a result.
-McDonald’s served over 73 more Big Mac sandwiches than for the same event last year!
+There are few things better than rivals coming together for the benefit of the greater good.
+In this situation, Burger King showed its charitable selflessness, and McDonald’s raised more money as a result and served over 73 more Big Mac sandwiches !
 In the end, Burger King ends up getting more recognition and arguably made people want Whoppers more after not being able to have them for a day.

 4. Vans and Harry Potter